sinisa94/local_manifests/README.md

 First, do this in the Android source directory(assuming local_manifests is _not already_ a git repository):
 `cd .repo/local_manifests`
 Next, do the following:
-`git init
+`git init <br />
-git remote add why https://github.com/haoyangw/local_manifests.git
+git remote add why https://github.com/haoyangw/local_manifests.git <br />
-git fetch why aosp7.1-dior`
+git fetch why aosp7.1-dior <br />`
 And then the next time you do a `repo sync`, everything will be set up nicely! :)